COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ---

-## 🧠 Reflection on Previous Cycle (Week 24)
+## 🧠 Reflection on Previous Cycle (Week 25)

-Week 24 was a productive week that balanced frontend polish, backend testing, and a pivotal architectural review.
-The dark theme fixes for alerts and select dropdowns (PR #517) addressed a long-standing visual inconsistency, while the DocumentStudio revamp (PR #522) restored critical document discovery functionality that users had lost.
-Expanding the backend API test suite with ~350 lines of new coverage (PR #524) helped solidify confidence in the system ahead of the final milestone.
-The most impactful contribution on the review side was evaluating the Streamlit-to-Next.js migration proposal (PR #495), which required weighing architectural trade-offs against the remaining project timeline.
-Overall, Week 24 set a strong foundation for the final push in Week 25.
+Week 25 was focused on resolving a critical RenderCV rendering bug caused by the `created_at` field polluting generated YAML files, and extending the resume data model with an awards section backed by 7 new pytest cases.
+On the review side, it was one of the heavier weeks — I reviewed five PRs spanning thumbnail uploads, empty state fixes, button renaming, frontend UI unification, and the Streamlit-to-Next.js migration cleanup.
+Overall, the week struck a good balance between shipping features and supporting the team through reviews, setting the stage for the final milestone 3 push and the completion of the capstone project.

 ---